About This Website

 You may also join this site.
 If you wish to contribute, please email me so I can change you from subscriber to contributor.
 You will then be able to submit work to me and should I chose to post it, your name will be on it.

-I also have an RSS feed which you may use in any RSS reader.
+I also have an RSS feed which you may use in any RSS reader (such as Feedly.)

 This blog rests on Sundays.